-The bill amends Section 23-25-4 of the General Laws in Chapter 23-25, "Pesticide Control," by introducing definitions for first and second-generation anticoagulant rodenticides.
-It prohibits the sale of first-generation anticoagulant rodenticides in consumer and online retail stores starting March 1, 2026, and extends this prohibition to second-generation rodenticides beginning January 1, 2027.
-The use of these rodenticides will also be restricted from January 1, 2028, with exceptions for certified applicators and specific public health and agricultural activities.
+The bill amends Section 23-25-4 of the General Laws in Chapter 23-25, "Pesticide Control," by introducing new definitions for first and second-generation anticoagulant rodenticides.
+It prohibits the sale of first-generation anticoagulant rodenticides in consumer and online retail stores starting March 1, 2026, and second-generation anticoagulant rodenticides beginning January 1, 2027.
+Furthermore, the use of these rodenticides will be restricted from January 1, 2028, with exceptions for public health activities, the protection of drinking water supplies, control of vectors for mosquito-borne illnesses, eradication of non-native invasive species of rodents, and control of documented rodent infestations where other alternatives are inadequate.

 651 SUB A: 23-25-4